 - The marsh area will provide park users with new water access to an expanded and restored Shedbrook Creek.

 With the Ecological Core at the heart of the park improving water management and providing wildlife habitat, the Urban Edge can be elevated up out of the floodplain in key areas, allowing for investments that transform the perimeter of FDR Park.
-In the Urban Edge, athletic fields, basketball and tennis courts, and playgrounds are tied together by a 5K multi-use trail and frequent spots to picnic, purchase refreshments, and play.
+In the Urban Edge, athletic fields, basketball and tennis courts, and playgrounds will be tied together by a 5K multi-use trail and frequent spots to picnic, purchase refreshments, and play.

 - Franklin 5K loop trail

-- 12 multi-purpose fields
+- Multisport fields

-- 6 baseball/softball fields
+- Baseball/softball fields

-- 10 tennis courts
+- Tennis courts

-- 8 basketball courts
+- Basketball courts

 To ensure community access to the fields, Fairmount Park Conservancy and Philadelphia Parks & Recreation will continue to work with the Friends of FDR Park, other long-time stakeholders in the park (such as youth sports teams who have been playing there) as well as elected officials who represent the park and its users, to ensure equitable community access to the fields.